 The country is open to visitors with normal good health.
-They do require a vaccine.

 International flights: If you do not have a travel agent, contact us and we can make a referral.
 You must arrive on or before stated arrival date.

 Visas: Our visas are arranged in advance by our partner in Nepal.
 You need 6 months passport validity + 2 blank pages.